nasa/prog_algs/sphinx_config/index.rst

 The corresponding reference should look like this:

-C. Teubert, C. Kulkarni, M. Corbetta Prognostics Algorithms Python Package, v0.0.1, Oct.
+C. Teubert, C. Kulkarni, M. Corbetta Prognostics Algorithms Python Package, v0.1.0, Dec.
 2020.
 URL TBD.

 Indices and tables
 -----------------------